 Because medicine requires such a serious commitment, few people stumble across the idea of pursuing it late in life.
 It’s very likely that you have always wanted to be a doctor, and that’s not a fact that you should hide.
-But you also have to watch out for two potential problems:
+Experienced medical editors always watch out these 2 potential problems in written application essays:

 - Don’t offer your point in such a clichéd, prepackaged way as to make your reader cringe.
 For example, you shouldn’t start your essay, “I have always wanted to be a doctor” or “I’ve always known that medicine was my calling.”
 Better to describe early experiences and then let the point about your early interest unfold naturally.